Gypping in the Marsh: the cabbage capital of Lincolnshire

 The 16th Earl of Gypping brings electricity to Hemlock Hall, 1899

-In contrast to his traditionalist father, the 16th Earl of Gypping was fascinated by science and innovation and was always tinkering with one invention or another.
+In contrast to his taxidermist father, the 16th Earl of Gypping was fascinated by science and innovation and was always tinkering with one invention or another.
 In 1899 he brought electricity to Hemlock Hall, making it the first house in the village to have an electricity supply.

 While other electrical pioneers in English country houses relied on water management schemes or steam power to produce their electricity, Lord Murray preferred to use a more traditional power source for his dynamos.
 He installed two large wooden treadmills in the cellars of Hemlock Hall and entered into an agreement with Saint Bunty's Orphanage, under the terms of which the orphanage provided the manpower (or, to be more accurate, 'childpower') to power the dynamos 24 hours a day, in return for a small reduction in the orphanage's ground rent.